infinum/rails-internal-k6-template/README.md

+# k6 template

-* Goal
+## Goal
 This repository should be used as a load testing resource for Infinum teams.
-It should allow a project team to implement a load testing scenario without spending too much time learning the k6 tool and reinventing the wheel.
+It should enable a project team to implement a load testing scenario without spending too much time learning the k6 tool and reinventing the wheel.

-* Technical contributions
+## Technical contributions
 - an example k6 repository structure
   - Javascript linting support (eslint + prettier)
 - an example file/folder/class structure that supports a composable and reusable load test setup